bradrn/brassica/docs/Reference.md

 Again the `id` may be any grapheme except `#` which is not followed by a tilde.
 Two features with the same identifier always match or produce corresponding feature values.

+A feature may be **negated** by writing `-` immediately after `$`.
+This reverses the interpretation of the feature, as follows:
+- In the replacement, it produces every grapheme of that correspondence set with a *different* feature value to that which was matched.
+- When matching with an identifier, it can match any grapheme with a *different* feature value to that of the first grapheme matched with that identifier.
+- Otherwise it has no effect when matching.

 In addition, category definition blocks may cause graphemes to be defined as **autosegmental** with respect to a feature.
 Effectively, an autosegmental grapheme acts as a feature with a single correspondence set: